AdobeDocs/experience-manager-64.en/help/communities/using/sites-for-developers.md

 As an example, `vertical-sitepage.hbs` is a site template that results in the placement of menu links vertically down the left side of the page, instead of horizontally below the banner.

 [Get File](assets/vertical-sitepage.hbs)
-Place the custom site template in the overlay folder :
+Place the custom site template in the overlay folder:

 /**apps**/social/console/components/hbs/sitepage/**vertical-sitepage**.hbs

-Identify the custom template by adding a `page-template` property to the configuration node :
+Identify the custom template by adding a `page-template` property to the configuration node:

 /content/sites/sample/en/configuration